UAP Common Extensions 4.0 Help

 4. If sfunc returns a positive number, the subtree is searched, unless the number is larger than the number of an already searched subtree.
 The best match will be stored at the location given by result.

-The function cxTreeFind() uses the search_data_func of the CxTree to find the data in the tree, and returns a pointer to the node when the data was found (or NULL, otherwise).
+The function cxTreeFindFast() uses the sfunc to find the data in the tree and returns a pointer to the node when the data was found (or NULL, otherwise).

-The function cxTreeFindInSubtree() is equivalent, except that it restricts the search to nodes in the subtree starting with (and including) subtree_root, and skipping all nodes below the max_depth.
-Note, that the max_depth is specified in relation to the subtree_root and not in relation to the entire tree.
+The functions cxTreeFindFastInSubtree() and cxTreeFindInSubtree() are similar, except that they restrict the search to nodes in the subtree starting with (and including) subtree_root, and skipping all nodes below the max_depth.
+Note that the max_depth is specified in relation to the subtree_root and not in relation to the entire tree.

 Iterator and Visitor

-#include <cx/tree.h> CxTreeIterator cx_tree_iterator(void *root, bool visit_on_exit, ptrdiff_t loc_children, ptrdiff_t loc_next); CxTreeIterator cxTreeIterate(CxTree *tree, bool visit_on_exit); CxTreeIterator cxTreeIterateSubtree(CxTree *tree, void *node, bool visit_on_exit); #define cxTreeIteratorContinue(iter) void cxTreeIteratorDispose(CxTreeIterator *iter); CxTreeVisitor cx_tree_visitor(void *root, ptrdiff_t loc_children, ptrdiff_t loc_next); CxTreeVisitor cxTreeVisit(CxTree *tree); CxTreeVisitor cxTreeVisitSubtree(CxTree *tree, void *node) #define cxTreeVisitorContinue(visitor) void cxTreeVisitorDispose(CxTreeVisitor *visitor);
+#include <cx/tree.h> CxTreeIterator cx_tree_iterator(void *root, bool visit_on_exit, ptrdiff_t loc_children, ptrdiff_t loc_next); CxTreeIterator cxTreeIterate(CxTree *tree, bool visit_on_exit); CxTreeIterator cxTreeIterateSubtree(CxTree *tree, void *node, bool visit_on_exit); CxTreeIterator cx_tree_visitor(void *root, ptrdiff_t loc_children, ptrdiff_t loc_next); CxTreeIterator cxTreeVisit(CxTree *tree); CxTreeIterator cxTreeVisitSubtree(CxTree *tree, void *node) #define cxTreeIteratorContinue(iter) void cxTreeIteratorDispose(CxTreeIterator *iter);

-On the other hand, the CxTreeVisitor performs a breadth-first iteration and visits every node only once.
+On the other hand, an iterator created with the visit functions performs a breadth-first iteration and visits every node only once.

-Since tree iteration needs to keep track of a stack (depth-first) or queue (breadth-frist), internal memory is allocated.
-This memory is automatically disposed when the iteration completes.
-If you break from the iteration early, you must call cxTreeIteratorDispose() or cxTreeVisitorDispose(), respectively, to deallocate the memory.
+Since tree iteration needs to keep track of a stack (depth-first) or queue (breadth-first), internal memory is allocated.
+This memory is automatically disposed of when the iteration completes.
+If you break from the iteration early, you must call cxTreeIteratorDispose() to deallocate the memory.

-The macros cxTreeIteratorContinue() and cxTreeVisitorContinue() equivalently instruct the iterator/visitor to skip the subtree below the currently inspected node.
+The macro cxTreeIteratorContinue() instructs the iterator to skip the subtree below the currently inspected node.

 Remove

-#include <cx/tree.h> void cx_tree_unlink(void *node, ptrdiff_t loc_parent, ptrdiff_t loc_children, ptrdiff_t loc_last_child, ptrdiff_t loc_prev, ptrdiff_t loc_next); int cxTreeRemoveNode(CxTree *tree, void *node, cx_tree_relink_func relink_func); void cxTreeRemoveSubtree(CxTree *tree, void *node);
+#include <cx/tree.h> typedef void (*cx_tree_relink_func)( void *node, const void *old_parent, const void *new_parent); void cx_tree_remove(void *node, ptrdiff_t loc_parent, ptrdiff_t loc_children, ptrdiff_t loc_last_child, ptrdiff_t loc_prev, ptrdiff_t loc_next); int cxTreeRemoveNode(CxTree *tree, void *node, cx_tree_relink_func relink_func); void cxTreeRemoveSubtree(CxTree *tree, void *node);

-The low-level function cx_tree_unlink() removes the specified node, as well as the entire subtree beneath that node, from its parent.
+The low-level function cx_tree_remove() removes the specified node, as well as the entire subtree beneath that node, from its parent.
 The high-level counterpart is cxTreeRemoveSubtree().

 Dispose

-#include <cx/tree.h> int cxTreeDestroyNode(CxTree *tree, void *node, cx_tree_relink_func relink_func); void cxTreeDestroySubtree(CxTree *tree, void *node); void cxTreeClear(CxTree *tree); void cxTreeFree(CxTree *tree);
+#include <cx/tree.h> typedef void (*cx_tree_relink_func)( void *node, const void *old_parent, const void *new_parent); int cxTreeDestroyNode(CxTree *tree, void *node, cx_tree_relink_func relink_func); void cxTreeDestroySubtree(CxTree *tree, void *node); void cxTreeClear(CxTree *tree); void cxTreeFree(CxTree *tree);

-The function cxTreeClear() is a shorthand for invoking cxTreeDestroySubtree() on the root node of the tree.
+The function cxTreeClear() is short for invoking cxTreeDestroySubtree() on the root node of the tree if it exists.

 The function cxTreeFree() behaves like cxTreeClear() and then deallocates the memory for the CxTree structure.